namwoam/HAZARD/README.md

   </p>
 </p>

-The [leaderboard submission](documentation/get_started/submit.md#submit-to-the-leaderboard) is closed now
+*News* Mar 20: HAZAR challenge will be one of the challenges in CVPR Embodied AI Workshop 2025.
+The [leaderboard submission](documentation/get_started/submit.md#submit-to-the-leaderboard) is open now, welcome 2025 submissions!

 ## Detailed documentations